School Counseling Mission Statement

 PARKWAY WEST CAREER & TECHNICAL CENTER

-Parkway West CTC offers specialized trade and technical courses that are not available at the high school.
-Students may apply for the Parkway West CTC programs during their freshman year.
+Parkway West CTC offers trade and technical programs that are not available at the high school.
+Students in grades 9 - 12 can attend Parkway West CTC.

 Upon completing the course of studies at the technical school and the high school, the student may receive a certificate from Parkway West and a diploma from Chartiers Valley High School.
-Parkway West CTC aids graduates with job placement in their fields of study.

 Parkway West CTC